 What is 20 of 4?
 Unpacking the Nuances of Mathematical Expressions

-This seemingly simple question, "What is 20 of 4?", opens a door to a deeper understanding of mathematical language and the importance of precise phrasing.
+This seemingly simple question, "What is 20 of 4?And ", opens a door to a deeper understanding of mathematical language and the importance of precise phrasing.
 At first glance, it might appear straightforward, but the ambiguity in the wording highlights the crucial role of clear communication in mathematics.
-This article will delve into the various interpretations of this phrase, explore the underlying mathematical concepts, and provide a comprehensive explanation suitable for learners of all levels.
+This article will dig into the various interpretations of this phrase, explore the underlying mathematical concepts, and provide a comprehensive explanation suitable for learners of all levels.
 We'll unravel the confusion and solidify your understanding of fractions, percentages, and the critical importance of context in interpreting mathematical expressions.

 Understanding the Ambiguity: "Of" as a Mathematical Operator